 I hadn’t heard of the historical site of Segesta until my husband took me there as a surprise when we were staying in nearby Castellammare del Golfo, and I’m delighted he took me as it’s absolutely phenomenal and a must-see if you’re in north-west Sicily.

-How to get to Segesta
+How to get to the Temple of Segesta

 Segesta is less than 20 km from Castellammare del Golfo, so it was a very easy trip to make for us.
 Apparently Castellammare del Golfo sits where the ancient port of Segesta was!